NK Međimurje

 NK Međimurje is a Croatian football club based in Čakovec.
-The club is named after Međimurje, the region in northern Croatia where Čakovec is located.
+The club is named after Međimurje, the region in northern Croatia where the city of Čakovec is located.

-The club play their home games at the Stadion SRC Mladost, Čakovec, which has a total capacity of approximately 6,000.
-The club's supporters group is called the Angels.
+The club plays their home games at the Stadion SRC Mladost, Čakovec, which has a total capacity of approximately 6,000.
+The club's supporters' group is known as the Angels.

 History

 The club was founded in June 2003 and started to compete in the Croatian Second League, where they replaced NK Omladinac, a club based in the Čakovec suburb of Novo Selo Rok.
 They finished top of the league at the end of the 2003–04 season, clinching promotion to the Croatian First League.

 They started their first season in the top flight with three defeats in their opening three matches, before beating Zagreb 1–0 on the road on Day 4 to clinch their first win of the season.
 However, they continued to experience very little success after that, only grabbing two further wins in the following 18 matches and being bottom of the table as the league split into two groups in March 2005.
-Their performance improved in the bottom-6 group, the Relegation League, where they had a streak of seven games undefeated and finished fifth, overtaking Zadar on the final day of the season.
+Their performance improved in the bottom-6 group, the Relegation League, where they had a streak of seven games undefeated and finished in second to last place, overtaking Zadar on the final day of the season.

 In their second top-flight season in 2005–06, they once again found themselves bottom of the table in March, although with five wins and only one point fewer than both Inter Zaprešić and Slaven Belupo.
 After three defeats in their opening three matches in the Relegation League, they managed a streak of seven games undefeated and overtook Inter Zaprešić after beating them on the penultimate day of the season.
+Međimurje secured their top-flight status after a 4:0 win against Cibalia on the final day, and avoided the relegation play-off because their opponent, NK Belišće, was not licensed.

-In 2006–07, they experienced mixed fortunes in their opening seven games, but then managed four consecutive wins and even found themselves in fourth place after Day 11.
-They eventually finished the season in ninth place, their best result in the top flight, with 11 wins in 33 matches.
-The 2007–08 season, however, brought very little success and they found themselves bottom of the table for majority of the season.
-They eventually finished rock-bottom, with only 15 points and mere three wins from 33 matches, 18 points behind the 11th-place Inter Zaprešić, and were effectively relegated to the Croatian Second League.
+In 2006–07, they experienced mixed fortunes in their opening seven games, but then managed four consecutive wins and even found themselves in fourth place after the 11th round.
+They eventually finished the season in 9th place, their best result in the top flight, with 11 wins in 33 matches.
+The 2007–08 season, however, brought very little success and they found themselves bottom of the table for the majority of the season.
+They eventually finished rock-bottom, with only 15 points and mere three wins from 33 matches, 18 points behind the 11th-place Inter Zaprešić, and were relegated to the Croatian Second League.